Sustainable urban cooling in the face of extreme heat

 Mainstreaming the implementation of climate change policies

 Due to the requirements of construction standards, energy, greenhouse gas emission reduction, and climate change adaptation, there are currently five major policy groups related to urban cooling, including: Climate change, green growth, energy, housing development, and science and technology development.
-Regional localities promoting urban solutions will also simultaneously implement national strategies and plans related to these policy groups.
-The 2022 updated Nationally Determined Contribution (NDC) report also mentioned the importance of urban cooling in achieving Vietnam's climate change response goals.
+Localities promoting urban solutions will also simultaneously implement national strategies and plans related to these policy groups.
+The 2022 Nationally Determined Contribution (NDC) report also mentioned the importance of urban cooling in achieving Vietnam's climate change response goals.

 Cities need more green spaces

-According to Mr. Ha Quang Anh - Director of the Low Carbon Development Center (Department of Climate Change, Ministry of Natural Resources and Environment), about 20 provinces/cities have issued action plans to implement the Project on developing Vietnamese urban areas to respond to climate change in the period of 2021 - 2030, which initially mentions the content of urban cooling.
+According to Mr. Ha Quang Anh - Director of the Low Carbon Development Center (Department of Climate Change, Ministry of Natural Resources and Environment), there are currently about 20 provinces/cities that have issued action plans to implement the Project on developing Vietnamese urban areas to respond to climate change in the period 2021 - 2030, which initially mentions the content of urban cooling.
 More than half of the provinces/cities have energy regulations to implement legal regulations and policies on the use of energy economically and efficiently, and renewable energy.

 Although the policy system has mentioned it, according to Mr. Quang Anh, the “content” of urban cooling is still low and has only been mentioned indirectly.
 Many localities pay full attention to integrating urban cooling measures into local planning and strategies, while to ensure effectiveness, there needs to be specific orientation to balance the potential of urban cooling solutions with other local development goals and priorities.